awsdocs/amazon-route53-docs/doc_source/query-logs.md

 ## Using Amazon CloudWatch to Access DNS Query Logs<a name="query-logs-viewing"></a>

-Amazon Route 53 sends query logs directly to CloudWatch Logs; the logs are never accessible through Amazon Route 53\.
+Amazon Route 53 sends query logs directly to CloudWatch Logs; the logs are never accessible through Route 53\.
 Instead, you use CloudWatch Logs to view logs in near real\-time, search and filter data, and export logs to Amazon S3\.

-Amazon Route 53 creates one CloudWatch Logs log stream for each Amazon Route 53 edge location that responds to DNS queries for the specified hosted zone and sends query logs to the applicable log stream\.
+Route 53 creates one CloudWatch Logs log stream for each Route 53 edge location that responds to DNS queries for the specified hosted zone and sends query logs to the applicable log stream\.
 The format for the name of each log stream is *hosted\-zone\-id*/*edge\-location\-ID*, for example, `Z1D633PJN98FT9/DFW3`\.

 Each edge location is identified by a three\-letter code and an arbitrarily assigned number, for example, DFW3\.
-The three\-letter code typically corresponds with the International Air Transport Association airport code for an airport near the edge location\. \(These abbreviations might change in the future\.\) For a list of edge locations, see "The Amazon Route 53 Global Network" on the [Amazon Route 53 Product Details](https://aws.amazon.com/route53/details/) page\.
+The three\-letter code typically corresponds with the International Air Transport Association airport code for an airport near the edge location\. \(These abbreviations might change in the future\.\) For a list of edge locations, see "The Route 53 Global Network" on the [Route 53 Product Details](https://aws.amazon.com/route53/details/) page\.

 For more information, see the applicable documentation: